 Partial Hookups: camping with some hookups.
 This is typically electric and water or electric only.

-Moochdocking: a type of camping where one stays for free on a family members property, often in the driveway.
+Moochdocking: a type of camping where one stays on a family members property, often in the driveway.
 Hookups may or may not be included.

 Primitive camping: For some people, this term is synonymous with boondocking.
 It involves camping far away from civilization and others.
 This goes without saying, but hookups are not included.

 Wallydocking: refers to dry camping in a Walmart parking lot.
-Many Walmarts allow RVs to park overnight for free, and many full-timers love to take advantage of this perk.
+Many Walmarts allow RVs to park overnight, and many full-timers love to take advantage of this perk.

 Parts of an RV